viva-safeland/viva_datacreator/docs/usage.md

 ### Graphical User Interface (GUI)

-The primary way to use ViVa-SAFELAND is through its intuitive graphical user interface.
+The primary way to use ViVa-DataCreator is through its intuitive graphical user interface.
 Start it with:

 ```bash
 uv run viva-creator